-The TRSL provides retirement benefits as well as disability and survivor benefits.
-Ten years of service credit are required to become vested for retirement benefits, and five years to become vested for disability and survivor benefits.
+The Teachers' Retirement System of Louisiana (the "TRSL") provides retirement benefits as well as disability and survivor benefits.
+Ten years of service credit are required to become vested for retirement benefits and five years to become vested for disability and survivor benefits.
 Benefits are established and amended by state statute.
 The TRSL issues a publicly available financial report that includes financial statements and required supplementary information for the TRSL.
 That report may be obtained by writing to the Teachers' Retirement System of Louisiana, P.O.
 Box 94123, Baton Rouge, LA 70804.